Updated: June 23, 2022

 Knowing your audience is undeniable another important part of the homework, as different audiences process information differently.
 Who are the people you’re visualizing data for?
 How do they process visual data?
 Is it enough to hand them a single pie chart or you’ll need a more in-depth visual report?

-And last, think about how much data you’ll be working with and take into account.
+And last, think about how much data you’ll be working with and take it into account.

 2. Choose the Right Type of Chart